Xer4n/vulnera/README.md

 Using development server: ``python3 app.py``

-On first run, click the !!Init Database!! button in the bottom left to add some products to the database!
+On first run, click the **Init Database** button in the bottom left to add some products to the database!